Employee Attrition Rate Prediction Using ZenML and Streamlit

 python run_deployment.py --config predict

-After executing, the commands, you can see the zenML dashboard URL,like this
+After executing, the commands, you can see the zenML dashboard URL, like this

 Dashboard URL: http://127.0.0.1:8237/workspaces/default/pipelines/b437cf1a-971c-4a23-a3b6-c296c1cdf8ca/runs/58826e07-6139-453d-88f9-b3c771bb6695/dag

-Enjoy your pipeline visualisations in the dashboard:
+Enjoy your pipeline visualizations in the dashboard:

 Continuous deployment Pipeline